smart-data-models/dataModel.TourismDestinations/Event/doc/spec.md

 - `category`: Category of the Event.
 A combination of free text to remain flexible to a specific context is offered below as an initial repository or any other value needed by an application.
 Enum:'shopping, gastronomy, museum, religiousWorship, parksAndGardens, history, outdoorActivities, excursion, wellness'
 - `composer`: List of person who wrote the composition.
 - `contactPoint`: The details to contact with the item.
-- `contentURL`: Specifies the URL to the official image or video of the Trip for more information.
+- `contentURL`: Specifies the URL to the official image or video of the Event for more information.
 - `criticReview`:
-- `currencyAccepted`: Currency accepted for payment if `TripFree` is False.
+- `currencyAccepted`: Currency accepted for payment if `isAccessibleForFree` is False.
 A combination of a list of active codes defined in the model.
 [Norme ISO 4217](http://en.wikipedia.org/wiki/ISO_4217), [Crypto Currencies](https://en.wikipedia.org/wiki/List_of_cryptocurrencies) , [Exchange Trading System](https://en.wikipedia.org/wiki/Local_exchange_trading_system)
 - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.
 - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.
 - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.